-Your Auto-Trail Motorhome is offered with a two year manufacturer backed warranty for its' habitation compartment, with the third year warranty (excluding water ingress and delamitation) provided by MB & G Insurance (please note certain exclusions apply).
-It is possible to extend this insurance backed warranty to years four and five.
+Your Auto-Trail Motorhome is offered with a two year manufacturer backed warranty for its' habitation compartment, with the third, fourth and fifth year warranty (excluding water ingress and delamitation) provided by MB & G Insurance (please note certain exclusions apply).
 Terms and conditions apply.